New LEGO Batman Game Once Again Skips Online Co-Op

 Image via TT Games

-TT Games is back with another Batman title, this time with LEGO Batman: Legacy of the Dark Knight, an open-world game featuring several allies from the Bat Family.
-It’s a far more ambitious project than previous entries, but some things never seem to change, particularly how the studio handles co-op.
+TT Games is back with another Batman title, this time with LEGO Batman: Legacy of the Dark Knight, an open-world title featuring several allies from the Bat Family.
+It’s far more ambitious than previous entries, but some things never seem to change – particularly how the studio handles co-op.

 Recommended Videos